 These are some of the best surround sound software to use on your computer.
 If you already used some of these tools, do tell us more about your experience in the comments below.

-Editor’s Note: This post was originally published in December 2018 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in August 2019 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.